 As I have said before, keep in mind that all whole group lessons will be on grade level and appropriate for all students.
 I am working in small groups with students so I can work with them at their individual level and focus on their needs.
 If you have any concerns about what your child is doing in class, please feel free to contact me.

-In Language Arts our main focus will be on the following standards:
+In Language Arts our main focus will continue to be on the following standards:

 LAFS.K.RL.3.9 - With prompting and support, compare and contrast the adventures and experience of characters in familiar stories.
 This can be difficult for children as they cannot see how characters in two stories can be alike.